Project Info: About the Consortium and Network

 For the period January 2009 – June 2010, EUDO CITIZENSHIP was mainly financed by the EUCITAC project funded by the European Fund for the Integration of the non-EU immigrants (EIF, Directorate General for Freedom, Security and Justice of the European Commission).

-EUDO CITIZENSHIP has been selected by the European Fund for the Integration of non-EU immigrants for financing of our new research project Access to citizenship and its impact on immigrant integration (ACIT).
+in 2010-2012, EUDO CITIZENSHIP has been selected by the European Fund for the Integration of non-EU immigrants for financing our research project Access to citizenship and its impact on immigrant integration (ACIT).

 EUDO CITIZENSHIP builds on earlier projects analysing citizenship laws and policies in Europe, both in old and new member states of the EU.

 Read more about EUDO-Citizenship in an interview with the project director Rainer Bauböck for EURASYLUM.